 Best Blue Mountains Hikes Near Public Transport

-Why is it that weekends seem to zip by far more quickly than week days?
 One of my favourite ways to make the most of the weekend is with a day trip to the Blue Mountains — and there’s really no excuse not to, with the train journey from Sydney central to the mountains clocking in at just two hours.

 Blue Mountains Day Hikes

 These day hikes are all within walking distance of Blue Mountains train stations… making them accessible via public transport from Sydney’s CBD.
-So, if you’re after a day out or a weekend away without the hassle of driving, chuck on your hiking boots, grab your pack, and tap on — you’ll be breathing the fresh mountain air before you know it.
+So, if you’re after a day out or a weekend away without the hassle of driving, pull on your hiking boots, grab your pack, and tap on — you’ll be breathing the fresh mountain air before you know it.

 Hiking Katoomba to Leura